Witness (altar): Location

-Snaith asserts that it was "at Gilgal, on the west bank of the Jordan", while Assis argues that it was built east of the Jordan.
+Norman Snaith asserts that it was "at Gilgal, on the west bank of the Jordan", while Assis argues that it was built east of the Jordan.

 The name of the altar is not clear in the Masoretic Text, and the text could be corrupted at this point.
 It reads "The Reubenites and the Gadites named the altar because it is a witness between us that Yahweh is God."
 Some textual scholars suspect that the name of the altar must have been dropped by a copyist, either deliberately or unintentionally.